29 Inventions That Are Way Older Than You Probably Thought

 He came up with the self-opening door as a way to add drama and gravitas to religious ceremonies.
 The complicated mechanism involved pulleys and buckets, and was intended to make true believers think that a divine entity had opened the doors with invisible hands.
 Hero even had a system for creating the sound of trumpets when the door swung open, because a Greek god isn't about to make an entrance without some trumpet fanfare.

 The first person to dream up a computer didn't have visions of online shopping or word processing; he just wanted a machine to calculate polynomial functions.
-Charles Babbage, a British mathematician and mechanical engineer, came up with the idea for a computer (or "Difference Engine," as he called it) while at Cambridge.
-It was basically a glorified calculator… that happened to weigh around 15 tons, made up of 25,000 different parts.
+Charles Babbage, a British mathematician and mechanical engineer, came up with the idea for a computer (or "Difference Engine No. 1," as he called it) in 1821.
+It was basically a glorified calculator… that happened to weigh around three tons and was made up of 4,000 different parts.

-The British government invested £1,700 in his scheme, but apparently that wasn't enough, as Babbage never completed a working prototype.
-However, that doesn't mean it never saw the light of day: Back in 1989, engineers built their own version of Babbage's computer based on his notes, and it remains on display at the Museum of the History of Science in Oxford.
+The British government invested £1,700 in his invention, but apparently that wasn't enough, as Babbage never completed a working prototype.
+However, that doesn't mean it never saw the light of day: In the 1980s, engineers built their own version of Babbage's computer based on his notes, and it remains on display at the History of Science Museum in Oxford.

 There was no Twitter or Facebook during the 16th century, but at least for young people in what is the Netherlands today, there was something close.
 They called it "alba amicorum," Latin for "friends books."
-They worked pretty similarly to social media today, except everything was contained in physical books that were passed around among friends and social acquaintances.
+It worked pretty similarly to social media today, except everything was contained in physical books that were passed around among friends and social acquaintances.
 When it was your turn with the book, you could write gossip about friends, tell jokes, share lyrics from your favorite songs, and even argue about politics.
-(Oh, how things have changed…)

 Reality TV (Invented in 1973)

-Decades before real housewives had cameras following their every move—and all the way back when Survivor producer Mark Burnett was still a preteen—the very first reality show was introduced to TV audiences, and on PBS, of all places.
-Titled An American Family, it followed Santa Barbara housewife Pat Loud, her husband Bill Loud, and their five kids over the course of a difficult year.
-The show was a hit, with 10 million viewers tuning in every week to watch Pat and Bill's marriage fall apart, and to watch their son Lance come out of the closet.
+Decades before housewives had cameras following their every move—and all the way back when Survivor producer Mark Burnett was still a preteen—the very first reality show was introduced to TV audiences, and on PBS, of all places.
+Titled An American Family, the 1973 series followed Santa Barbara housewife Pat Loud, her husband Bill Loud, and their five kids over the course of a difficult year.
+The show was a hit, with 10 million viewers tuning in every week to watch Pat and Bill's marriage fall apart, and to see their son Lance come out of the closet.

-An American Family shattered boundaries: On top of being the very first reality series, demonstrating just how fascinating it could be to watch real people make messes of their lives, it also had the first gay character ever appear on a prime-time broadcast.
+An American Family shattered boundaries: On top of being the very first reality series, it was also the first representation of a gay person on a primetime broadcast.

-The first carbonated beverage to be sold to the public was invented by Swiss watchmaker and keen amateur scientist J. J. Schweppe, who peddled his delicious "soda water" to thirsty customers in Geneva.
-Within just seven years, he was doing such brisk business that he moved the factory to London, and introduced a new flavor (fizzy lemon) to stand apart from competitors.
+In 1783, Swiss watchmaker and keen amateur scientist J. J. Schweppe introduced the first carbonated beverage to be sold to the public, peddling his delicious "soda water" to thirsty customers in Geneva.
+Within just seven years, he was doing such brisk business that he moved his factory to London, and introduced a new flavor (fizzy lemon) to stand apart from competitors.

-The oldest soft drink in the world is actually Dr. Pepper, not Coca-Cola as most people believe.
-The drink was invented at a drug store in Waco, Texas in 1885, a full year before Coke came on the market.
-Dr. Pepper was originally called "Waco," but it was soon renamed after a doctor friend of the drug store owner, Dr. Charles Pepper.
+But the oldest soda in the world is actually Dr. Pepper, not Coca-Cola, as most people believe.
+The drink was invented at a drug store in Waco, Texas, in 1885, a full year before Coke came on the market.
+Dr. Pepper was originally called "Waco," but it was soon renamed after a doctor friend of the drug store owner, Charles Pepper.

-During the 7th Century, the Byzantine Empire had a secret weapon to keep enemies away: Greek fire.
-Invented by a Syrian refugee and engineer named Callinicus, it was a highly combustible fluid that could be sprayed from a siphon toward enemy ships and would ignite on contact.
+During the 7th century, the Byzantine Empire had a secret weapon to keep enemies away: Greek fire.
+Invented by a Syrian refugee and engineer named Callinicus in 678 C.E., it was a highly combustible fluid that could be sprayed from a siphon toward enemy ships and would ignite on contact.
 It stuck to pretty much anything it was aimed at, and water couldn't stop it.

 The formula is still shrouded in mystery—historians suspect it contained ingredients like petroleum, pitch, sulfur, pine or cedar resin, and maybe some lime—but there were also secret ingredients in there that made it so unstoppable and utterly destructive.
 Aside from all the burning, Greek fire gave Byzantine armies a psychological advantage as well, as "the bellows used to heat the liquid created a terrifying noise" and the spray was shot out of tubes resembling wild beasts that "appeared to be belching out the fire," according to one historian.

-If you thought the Internet was necessary for music streaming, you couldn't be more wrong.
-The concept of music streaming first appeared in a New York building basement, with a gigantic device—it was about 220 feet long—called the Telharmonium.
+If you thought the internet was necessary for music streaming, you couldn't be more wrong.
+The concept of music streaming first appeared in a New York building basement, with a gigantic device—about 220 feet long—called the Telharmonium, patented in 1898.
 Invented by a lawyer named Thaddeus Cahill, it essentially transmitted music across midtown Manhattan, to restaurants, hotels, and even homes, by telephone.